jschnab/pyms-plot/paper/paper.md

 PyMS allows users to plot data according to the representation most widely used (bar-plot showing the median of data and scatter-plot displaying individual data points) and select a few graphical parameters (two different modes of data grouping and bar face color including a color-blind-friendly palette).
 Figures can be saved in different image formats depending on downstream application.

 To test the hypothesis of different mycorrhizal colonization levels between groups, PyMS uses the Mann-Whitney test or its own implementation of the Kruskal-Wallis test with post-hoc analysis using the Dunn's test.
-These tests were chosen because the small sample sizes obtained during mycorrhizal colonization of roots makes difficult to assess if the data are normally distributed.
+These tests were chosen because the small sample sizes obtained during mycorrhizal colonization of roots makes less reliable the use of parametric tests.

 PyMS uses the module tkinter to provide a graphical user interface for data visualization and to perform statistical tests.
 PyMS relies on [@pandas] to manipulate data, [@matplotlib] to build plots and [@SciPy] for statistics.